Forecasting Elections from Partial Information Using a Bayesian Model for a Multinomial Sequence of Data: Simulation Study

 \section{Simulation Study}

-In this section, we consider a few toy examples and evaluate the effectiveness of our proposed methodology across various scenarios.
-We generate $K$ batches of multinomial data following \cref{eq:proposed_model} for three different data generating processes (DGP).
-Each multinomial data is assumed to have $C$ categories.
-The expected values of $n_j$ (the size of the $j^{th}$ batch) are considered to be the same for all $j$.
+In this section, we consider a few toy election scenarios and evaluate the effectiveness of our proposed methodology across various scenarios of elections.
+We generate $K$ batches of election data as multinomial random draws following \cref{eq:proposed_model} for three different simulated election outcomes (SEO).
+Each election data is assumed to have $C$ candidates.
+The expected values of $n_j$ (the number of votes cast in the $j^{th}$ batch ) are considered to be the same for all $j$.
 Let $n$ denote the common expected value for different batches.
 We consider different value of $C$ (3 or 5), $K$ (25 or 50), $n$ (100 or 1000 or 5000 or 50000) to understand the robustness of the method.
-Note that $C=3,K=25,n=5000$ closely resembles the application to the election data (\Cref{subsec:election}) while $C=5,K=50,n=50000$ is similar to the real example of the sales data (\Cref{subsec:sales}).

-The DGPs we consider differ in the way the $\boldeps_j$'s are generated.
+The SEOs we consider differ in the way the $\boldeps_j$'s are generated.
 First, we take the simplest situation of $\varepsilon_{cj}=0$ for all $c,j$, which corresponds to an iid collection of multinomial random variables.
 Second, $\boldeps_{j}$ is simulated from a truncated multivariate normal distribution with mean $\bm{0}$ and dispersion matrix $n_j^{-0.5}\I$.
 Third, we impose dependence across different coordinates of $\boldeps_{j}$, and simulate it from a truncated multivariate normal distribution with mean $\bm{0}$ and dispersion matrix $n_j^{-0.5}A$, where $A$ is a randomly generated positive definite matrix with finite norm.
-Observe that all the three DGPs satisfy \Cref{asmp:exp_var_epsilon}.
+Observe that all the three SEOs satisfy \Cref{asmp:exp_var_epsilon}.
 For every combination of $K,C,n$, each experiment is repeated many times and we compute the average performance over these repetitions.

-In this simulation study, we explore particularly two aspects in detail.
-First, we find out the accuracy of our methodology in terms of predicting the category with maximum count at the end.
-Here, a decision is made when the maximal category is predicted with at least 99.5\% probability and when the predicted difference in counts for the top two categories is more than 5\% of the remaining total counts.
-Second, we focus on the above-mentioned two specific cases which are similar to our real-life applications, and examine how well we can predict various properties of $h(\Y_l)$, for different choices of $h(\cdot)$.
+In this simulation study, we particularly explore two aspects in detail.
+First, we find out the accuracy of our methodology in terms of predicting the candidate with maximum votes at the end.
+Here, a decision is made when the winner is predicted with at least 99.5\% probability and when the predicted difference in votes for the top two candidates is more than 5\% of the remaining votes to be counted.
+Second, we focus on two specific cases which are similar to our real-life applications, and examine how well we can predict various properties of $h(\Y_l)$, for different choices of $h(\cdot)$.
+One of these cases has $C=5, K=50$ and we look for different options for $n$.
+In the other case we have $C=3, K=25, n=5000$.